 How Does ShopBack Work?

 Shopback works on the concept of Affiliate Marketing.
-Well, what the heck is it you might ask?
+Well, what is that, you might ask?

 Affiliate Marketing is the process of promoting someone else’s product or service online.
-In return for a successful sale, the marketer will earn a commision.
+If the marketing effort results in a sale, the marketer will earn a commission.

-ShopBack promotes an E-Commerce company on their website or app.
-When you click on the link to be redirected to the E-Commerce company (let’s say Lazada) and buy something, Lazada will know that you came from ShopBack.
+Example: ShopBack promotes other brands on their website or app.
+When you go to ShopBack and click on one of the brands advertised (let’s say Lazada) and end up buying something, Lazada will know that the sale came from ShopBack.